Royce West: Politics

-West participated in the 2025 Texas walkout, leaving the state in hopes of denying quorum for Republican efforts to pass a modified congressional gerrymander mid-decade.

 Legal career

 In addition to serving in the Texas Senate, West is a managing partner at the law firm West & Associates L.L.P.
 Part of his practice involves providing bond counsel and other legal services for public entities such as Dallas Independent School District, the city of Dallas, and Dallas Area Rapid Transit.
 West's legal services have led to concerns over possible ethics violations in his Senate work due to a conflict of interest.